Skip to main content

 A screenshot of the Google Tag Manager interface, showing the settings and buttons required to complete the above.

-Step 3: Create a Trigger for each of Element's Custom Events
+Step 3: Create a Trigger for each E451 Custom Events

 1. In Google Tag Manager, open the Triggers tab from the left-side menu.